How To Address Your Wedding Invitation Envelopes

 How to Address Wedding Invitations to Those with Distinguished Titles

-For those with distinguished titles, there are several ways these individuals can be inscribed, married or not.
+For those with distinguished titles, there are several ways these individuals can be addressed, married or not.
 When inviting two married doctors, the couple should be addressed as “The Doctors,” which can be spelled out or abbreviated.
+For example, “The Doctors Gabriel Roy and Alina Roy” and “Drs.
+Gabriel Roy and Alina Roy” are both appropriate ways to address an invitation.

 For married couples where one of whom is a doctor, the order of addressing can vary depending on who is the doctor.
-In a heterosexual couple, if the woman is the doctor, her name should be listed with the title “Dr.” before her husband's full name.
+Typically, the doctor goes first.
+So, an address could look like…

 For other married couples with distinguished titles, the same rule applies.
-Whichever partner holds a title “higher” than that of the other, that person would typically be listed first.
+Whichever partner holds a “higher” title should typically be listed first.
 On the chance that the names would not fit the starting line, indent the following line.

-Their home addresses should be placed a line below their names.
-Make sure to avoid abbreviations if you prefer a more formal invitation.
+Guests’ home addresses should be placed one line below their names.
+If you’re going for more formal invitations, be sure to avoid abbreviations.
 If not, abbreviations such as St., Rd., and CA (for California) should suffice.

 Mr. John Corner and Mrs. Jenifer Corner